-March 8: Joan attends the premiere of the film "The Taming of The Shrew" starring Elizabeth Taylor at the Coronet Theater in New York City.March 12: Escorted by Van Johnson, Joan attends a fund-raising dinner at the Waldorf in New York City, sponsored by the New York Association for Brain-Injured Children.
+March 8: Joan attends the premiere of the Elizabeth Taylor film "The Taming of The Shrew" at the Coronet Theater in New York City.March 12: Escorted by Van Johnson, Joan attends a fund-raising dinner at the Waldorf in New York City, sponsored by the New York Association for Brain-Injured Children.
 Actress Patrica Neal, the parent of a brain-injured child, was the special guest of honor.
 This was Neal's first public appearance since her hospitalization for a series of strokes.
-The benefit was also attended by Rock Hudson, Van Johnson, Leonard Bernstein, publicist John Springer, Otto Preminger, Paul Newman, Alistair Cooke, Mel Brooks, Anne Bancroft, and Henry Fonda.Mid-March: Joan fractures her ankle when she slips on a sheet spread across the floor of her apartment while the apartment is being painted.
+The benefit was also attended by: Rock Hudson, Van Johnson, Leonard Bernstein, publicist John Springer, Otto Preminger, Paul Newman, Alistair Cooke, Mel Brooks, Anne Bancroft, and Henry Fonda.Mid-March: Joan fractures her ankle when she slips on a sheet spread across the floor of her apartment while the apartment is being painted.
 The incident results in Joan using crutches until her ankle heals.March 26: Joan attends an Easter Sunday luncheon, dance and fashion show at the Waldorf-Astoria in New York to benefit the Postgraduate Center for Mental Health.
-Joan Fontaine also attends the benefit.March 31: Joan appears on "The Man From Uncle" episode "The Five Daughters Affair".
+Joan Fontaine also attends the benefit.March 31: Joan appears on the television show "The Man From Uncle" in part one of the episode "The Five Daughters Affair."

 April: At Joan's insistence, the title of "Circus of Blood" is officially changed to "Berserk."